 The Quabbin Controlled Deer Hunt takes place every year on Quabbin Reservoir watershed lands.
 You must apply for the hunt in the summer.
 There is no fee to apply.
 Participants are selected from the pool of applicants.
 You must have a firearms identification card to take part in the Quabbin hunt regardless of the type of firearm you use.
 Hunters must apply in groups of 2–6 people.
 Hunters may only apply on one application.

-Applications and more information are available through the Department of Conservation and Recreation (DCR) and must be submitted online.
+Applications must be submitted online.
+For application and more information from the Department of Conservation and Recreation (DCR), go to mass.gov/dcr/deerhunt.
 The application period is July 1 to Aug.
-15. If you’re selected, you’ll receive written notification in the fall and an assigned zone where you must check in and out each day of the hunt.
+31. Successful applicants will receive written notification by early October and will be assigned a hunting zone.
 Contact the Quabbin Visitor Center at (413) 323-7221 for more information.

 Additional Resources for Quabbin Reservation Deer Hunt

 Blue Hills Deer Management Program

 The Blue Hills Deer Management Program is part of a long-term effort to manage high deer densities within the Blue Hills Reservation.
 You must apply and be selected through a lottery system to participate in the hunt.
 For the most current information, please check the Department of Conservation and Recreation website.